Questions You Must Ask When Getting Solar Panels Installed

 2. How Much System Maintenance Will Your Panels and Racking Require?

 While it is helpful to know how your inverter works, a reputable solar vendor will usually install a system requiring no maintenance of the installed parts.
 If snow falls on the panels in the wintertime, using a panel rake to clean them may be the only work necessary.

-1. How Am I Going to Reward Myself with All these Savings?
+1. How Am I Going to Reward Myself With All these Savings?

-Over the span of a solar system’s lifetime (30+years), the average homeowner saves at least $20,000.
+Over the span of a solar system’s lifetime (30-plus years), the average homeowner saves at least $20,000.
 Will it help you retire early, put your kids through college, or serve as a down payment on a new, bigger home you’ll be able to afford after getting an increased sale price for your existing home?
 The possibilities are as endless as they are exciting.